Shiva’s Five-Faced Epiphany before Parvati: A Sublime Vision of Wisdom, Love, and Dharma

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-The five faces are Sadyojāta, Vāmadeva, Aghora, Tatpuruṣa, and Īśāna.
-Each face embodies a dimension: emergence, preservation, transformation through dissolution, inward contemplation, and grace.
+The five faces named are Sadyojāta, Vāmadeva, Aghora, Tatpuruṣa, and Īśāna.
+The article connects them with creative potential, harmony, transformation, contemplation, and revelation or grace.

 ,